vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

 1. Parties are unable to submit liquidity commitments they do not have the necessary funds for (<a name="0080-SPOT-006" href="#0080-SPOT-006">0080-SPOT-006</a>)
 1. Market liquidity fees are calculated correctly (<a name="0080-SPOT-007" href="#0080-SPOT-007">0080-SPOT-007</a>)

 **Spot Market**
-1. Create a spot market and transition to all market states 1.1.
-When Bid and Ask price matches then Spot Market transitions from Auction Mode to Trading Mode.
+1. Create a spot market and transition to all market states<br>
+   1.1.
+When Bid and Ask price matches then Spot Market transitions from Auction Mode to Trading Mode<br>
    1.2.
-When Bid and Ask trade price dont match then Spot Market do not transition to Auction Mode 1.3.
-When Bid and Ask trade price match and trade volume dont match then Market transition to Aution Mode
+When Bid and Ask trade price do not match then Spot Market do not transition to Auction Mode<br>
+   1.3.
+When Bid and Ask trade price match and trade volume do not match then Market transition to Auction Mode<br>
+   1.4.
+Cannot change `base_asset` and `quote_asset` in governance proposal market update, when attempted throws error message <br>

 **Spot Order**
-2. Trader can submit Spot orders with respective Base and Quoted Asset balance in place 2.1.
-Trader can submit Spot Orders with price and volume as per the asset balance 2.2.
-Trader can amend price and volume in Market auction state 2.3.
-Trader can amend price and volume in Market Trading state, provided account has balance 2.3.
-Trader can cancel a submitted spot order at Market Auction and Trading state 2.4.
-Trader can join a market by submitting a new trade to a Market , when market is in Trading state 2.5.
-Trader can fully fill an order
+2. Trader can submit Spot orders with respective Base and Quoted Asset balance in place <br>
+  2.1.
+Trader can submit Spot Orders with price and volume as per the asset balance  <br>
+  2.2.
+Trader can amend price and volume in Market auction state <br>
+  2.3.
+Trader can amend price and volume in Market Trading state, provided account has balance<br>
+  2.3.
+Trader can cancel a submitted spot order at Market Auction and Trading state<br>
+  2.4.
+Trader can join a market by submitting a new trade to a Market , when market is in Trading state<br>
+  2.5.
+Trader can fully fill an order<br>
   2.6.
-Trader can partially fill an order and cancel remaining order 2.7.
-Wash trades can be filled in trading mode and cancelled in Auction mode 2.8.
-Trades can submit prices and volumes in decimal ranges and rounding logic is applied
+Trader can partially fill an order and cancel remaining order<br>
+  2.7.
+Wash trades can be filled in trading mode and cancelled in Auction mode<br>
+  2.8.
+Trades can submit prices and volumes in decimal ranges and rounding logic is applied<br>

 **Liquidity Provider**
-3. Liquidity Provers can join a Spot Market and fill trades 3.1.
-Liquidity Providers can join Spot Market and submit prices 3.2.
-Traders in the Market can match their trades against the liquidity provider 3.3.
-Traders in the Market can match their trades against the liquidity provider partially 3.4.
-Maker fee is calculated as per the existing fee calculation specfiication 3.5.
-Liquidity provider commitment checks are perfored as per the existing Liquidity Provider specification
+3. Liquidity Provers can join a Spot Market and fill trades<br>
+  3.1.
+Liquidity Providers can join Spot Market and submit prices<br>
+  3.2.
+Traders in the Market can match their trades against the liquidity provider<br> 3.3.
+Traders in the Market can match their trades against the liquidity provider partially<br> 3.4.
+Maker fee is calculated as per the existing fee calculation specification<br>
+  3.5.
+Liquidity provider commitment checks are performed as per the existing Liquidity Provider specification<br>

+**Fee Calculation**
+4. Fees such as Maker fee, Infra Fee and Market Liquidity Fee are calculated for spots <br>
+  4.1.
+Maker Fee is calculated for spot market makers <br> 4.2.
+Infra Fee is calculated and applied  <br>
+  4.3.
+Maker Fee, Infra Fee are taken into consideration when amending the orders on Trading mode <br>
+  4.4.
+Price amends and final trading price adheres to Weighted Volume Price calculation  <br>